Overview

 Other Funding Sources Available in Select Counties

 Some counties have secured additional funds to work in conjunction with the State Septic System Replacement Fund Program.
-The supplemental funds help to increase the number of repair/replacements and prompting water quality improvements.

 Suffolk County